CharBar3/CharBar3/README.md

 I'm a Full Stack Software Engineer.

 My most **AND** least favorite thing about technology is there is so much to learn.
 I want to know everything there is to know about web development but I don't have enough time on this planet to learn it all.
-Despite this fact I've narrowed down some fantastic choices to focus on!
+Despite this fact I've narrowed down some fantastic technologies to focus on!

 ## My Current Stack